radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 {{% callout edit %}}

 We need a short reading or even an anecdote here that can help to illustrate.
-One idea is to use the Henrietta Lacks podcast ...
+Or could use the Henrietta Lacks podcast ...

 {{% /callout %}}